layilin/SP23-33852/_texts/sc-page005.md

 [^f5n6]: Hispaniola, the island that includes the modern nations of Haiti and the Dominican Republic.

 [^f5n7]: Four pounds per hundredweight.
-A hundredweight (equivalent to 112 lbs) was a standard measure for commerce. £4 had the purchasing power of approximately forty days of wages for a skilled tradesman (see http://www.nationalarchives.gov.uk/currency-converter/).
+A hundredweight (equivalent to 112 lbs) was a standard measure for commerce. £4 had the purchasing power of approximately forty days of wages for a skilled tradesman.
+See the National Archives' [currency converter](http://www.nationalarchives.gov.uk/currency-converter/).

 [^f5n8]:  A dark brown, unrefined sugar that was typically the end product of the sugar-making process in the Caribbean.
 Often described as unrefined since it was usually processed further in Britain and lightened in color before being sold to consumers.